hardwario/pxt-microbit-hardwario/README.md

 # Examples

-If you want to see how to begin with the micro:bit Module and HARDWARIO TOWER - Industrial IoT Kit, please visit the documentation where you can get a **[detailed tutorial](https://developers.hardwario.com/projects/microbit-module-tutorial)**
+If you want to see how to begin with the micro:bit Module and HARDWARIO TOWER - Industrial IoT Kit, please visit the documentation where you can get a **[DETAILED TUTORIAL](https://developers.hardwario.com/projects/microbit-module-tutorial)**

 ## Simple Thermostat